eigenfoo/old-eigenfoo.github.io/_drafts/2020-05-23-transformers-in-nlp.md

      + [Subsequent word2vec arXiv paper](http://arxiv.org/abs/1310.4546)
      + [GloVe website](https://nlp.stanford.edu/projects/glove/)

-1. Broadly speaking, after word2vec/GloVe and before Transformers, a lot of ink has been spilled on other different approaches to NLP, including (but certainly not limited to)
+1. Broadly speaking, after word2vec/GloVe and before Transformers, a lot of ink was spilled on other different approaches to NLP, including (but certainly not limited to)
    1. Convolutional neural networks